-To the Board of Directors and Shareholders of Auris Medical Holding AG (formerly: Auris Medical AG)
+To the Board of Directors and Shareholders of Auris Medical Holding AG

-We have audited the accompanying consolidated statement of financial position of Auris Medical Holding AG and its subsidiaries (the "Company") as of December 31, 2014, and the related consolidated statements of profit or loss and other comprehensive loss, changes in equity, cash flows, and notes for the year then ended (pages F-4 to F-35).
+We have audited the accompanying consolidated statement of financial position of Auris Medical Holding AG and its subsidiaries (the "Company") as of December 31, 2015 and 2014, and the related consolidated statements of profit or loss and other comprehensive loss, changes in equity, and cash flows for each of the two years in the period ended December 31, 2015.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on the financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the Company's internal control over financial reporting.
+Our audits included consideration of internal control over financial reporting.
+Our audits included consideration of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Auris Medical Holding AG and its subsidiaries as of December 31, 2014, and the results of its operations, cash flows, and notes for the year ended, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of Auris Medical Holding AG and its subsidiaries as of December 31, 2015 and 2014, and the results of its operations, and cash flows for each of the two years in the period ended December 31, 2015, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.